DhavalSharma19/ISSU_Tool_Automation/README.md

 If device_config_flag != 1 and feature_wise_config_flag == 1 or != 1 <br>
 The device is already configured and in a proper state, we proceed with ISSU/ISSD. <br>

+If config_result return true then device config. was successful else the function throws a error and the script stops.
+We then save the device configuration.
+We then use the command copy running-config startup-config (copy run start) to overwrite the current startup config file with what is currently in the running configuration file. <br>